oterobaguer/rtg-pi3-deep-learning/README.md

 ## Local installation instructions

+We strongly recommend to use Google Colab, specially because the data will be stored in Google Drive, which can be accessed directly from Google Colab without having to download it.
+In case you want to use your local environment you will have to download the dataset (approx. 10Gb).

 ### 1) Create folder for the exercises
-If you are using Git, then this happens automatically, otherwise download a .zip file with the content of the repository and uncompress it.
+If you are using Git, then this happens automatically when you clone the repository, otherwise download a .zip file with the content of the repository and uncompress it.
 Be careful that you don't loose your own solutions when updating the folder!

 ### 2) Install Python